kstenerud/concise-encoding/ce-structure.md

 A universal identifier.
 This identifier is designed to be unique across all identifiers in the universe.

-Concise encoding uses [rfc4122 UUID](https://tools.ietf.org/html/rfc4122) as the universal identifier implementation.
+Concise encoding uses [rfc4122 UUID](https://tools.ietf.org/html/rfc4122) (and future updates to rfc4122) as the universal identifier implementation.

 **Example (in [CTE](cte-specification.md))**: